Uveitis: Epidemiology

-Uveitis affects approximately 1 in 4500 people and is most common between the ages 20 to 60 with men and women affected equally.
-In western countries, anterior uveitis accounts for between 50% and 90% of uveitis cases.
+Uveitis affects approximately 38 to 714 per 100,000 people worldwide.
+Uveitis is most common between the ages of 20 and 60.
+In Western countries, anterior uveitis accounts for between 50% and 90% of uveitis cases.
 In Asian countries the proportion is between 28% and 50%.
 Uveitis is estimated to be responsible for approximately 10%-20% of the blindness in the United States.

 For non-infectious uveitis, women are more likely (57%) to be affected than men, possibly due to their higher prevalence of related autoimmune diseases.
 Vitamin D deficiency and smoking are risk factors for non-infectious uveitis.

 Prognosis

 The prognosis is generally good for those who receive prompt diagnosis and treatment, but serious complication including cataracts, uveitic glaucoma, band keratopathy, macular edema and permanent vision loss may result if left untreated.
 The type of uveitis, as well as its severity, duration, and responsiveness to treatment or any associated illnesses, all factor into the outlook.